bracketdash/cornered/README.md

 ### Game Setup

 1. Each player starts with 24 checkers, so in this verson that's 24 blue and 24 orange checkers.
-2. Each player places a stack of 4 of their checkers in opposing corners, and should have 20 left outside the board.
+2. Each player places a stack of 4 of their checkers in opposing corners, leaving 20 outside the board.
 3. Flip a coin to determine who goes first, then alternate turns until there is a winner.

 ### During Your Turn